UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

-In terms of uncertainty calibration, Table~\ref{tab:aapm_results}'s results are surprising.
-Contrary to common BDL intuition that DEs achieve the best model calibration~\cite{ovadia2019can}, we found MCD more important for INR calibration.
-Specifically, MCD UINRs and DEs of MCD UINRs achieved significantly better model calibration than DEs of INRs without uncertainty.
-For example, introducing MCD to a DE-10 UINR reduced ECE from 0.144 to 0.045 (60-views) and from 0.162 to 0.053 (120-views).
-Although increasing ensemble sizes generally improved model calibration, the performance boost was not as significant as that of using MCD.
-Further, though HMC is often considered a ``golden standard" of approximate Bayesian inference~\cite{izmailov2021bayesian}, MCD UINRs achieved significantly better performance than HMC GOP and similar (in some instances better) performance to HMC UINRs.
-While HMC UINRs achieved NLL competitive with the best DEs of MCD UINRs, they only achieved ECE competitive with the MCD UINR and noticeably lower SNR than any other (U)INR approaches.
-Similar to observations in the Bayesian deep learning literature \cite{wenzel2020good} and discussed in Appendix~\ref{sec:uncertainr_appendix}, we found a related cold posterior effect in which modifying posterior temperature enables either decent SNR across HMC samples or calibrated uncertainty, but not both.
+Furthermore, although HMC is often considered a ``golden standard'' of approximate Bayesian inference~\citep{izmailov2021bayesian}, MCD UINRs achieved better performance than HMC GOP and HMC UINRs.
+While HMC UINRs achieved NLL competitive with the best DEs of MCD UINRs, they only achieved ECE competitive with the MCD UINR and noticeably lower SNR than all (U)INR approaches.
+Similar to observations in the Bayesian deep learning literature \citep{wenzel2020good} and discussed in Appendix~\ref{sec:uncertainr_appendix}, we found a related cold posterior effect in which modifying posterior temperature enables either improved SNR across HMC samples or improved UQ calibration, but not both.
 In all, given the large computational overhead in tuning and training HMC relative to MCD, MCD DEs appear to offer the best compromise between computational speed, reconstruction accuracy, and well-calibrated uncertainty.

 The benefits of MCD for INR calibration are further illustrated by the violin plots of Figure~\ref{figs:results}a, comparing the pixel-wise absolute error versus predicted standard deviation distributions across GOP and UINR models.
 For non-MCD DEs, the standard deviation distribution skews towards smaller values than the absolute error distribution, indicating that the model is overconfident.
-The opposite is true for HMC GOP.
+The opposite is true for HMC GOP, which is underconfident.
 Meanwhile, HMC and MCD UINRs predicted standard deviation distributions most closely resembling those of the absolute error, indicating decent calibration.